zenatron/necesse-instamine-mod/README.md

 # Instamine Mod for Necesse
-A quality-of-life mod that enables instant mining, extended reach, optional combat boosts, and 10× ore drops in Necesse.
+A QOL mod that enables instant mining, flexible reach values, movement buffs, item magnetism, optional combat boosts, and 10× ore drops in Necesse.

 ## Installation
 1. Download the latest `ZenInstamine-X.X.X-X.X.jar` from the releases page